Kareem-AEz/Kareem-AEz/README.md

 ### What I'm building

 **[Nitro Studio](https://nitrostudio.co)**
 Live.
-A studio site for the AI artist Mohamed Sayed, his design direction and my build.
+A studio site for a Graphic designer and AI artist.
 The image viewer and video player are built, not installed, because opening an image and playing a video are the only two moments that matter on a portfolio.
 He uploads whatever the export dialog gives him and the site handles it before a visitor sees it, and every project gets a link preview typeset on its own artwork.
 Next.js, React, TypeScript, Payload, MongoDB, Tailwind, Motion, PostHog, Resend, Cloudflare R2.

 **[convit](https://github.com/Kareem-AEz/convit)**
 Conventional commits by AI, done right.
 It runs fully local so your code never leaves your machine, and it pre-analyzes the diff with weighted voting so the message describes the change instead of saying `fix: update stuff`.